Mastering the intervalometer for successful photos

 The timer

-The number of shots
+The number of triggers

 To optimize the use of your intervalometer, it is essential to master the different settings.

-Interval between shots
+The interval between shots

 The duration of the sequence also depends on the subject and the desired effect.

-A time lapse of several hours or even days can be done to show the evolution of a construction or the blooming of a plant, for example.
+A time lapse of several hours or even several days can be done to show the evolution of a construction or the blooming of a plant, for example.

 Tips for successful time lapses with an intervalometer